 Banner's term life insurance policies offer flexible coverage with lower rates than many competitors.
 We found that its prices were about 9% cheaper than competing companies, depending on your age.
 A 20-year policy for a healthy 30-year-old costs $280 per year, while a 50-year-old will pay $978 per year.

 Banner’s term life insurance death benefits range from $100,000 to $10 million.
 Depending on your age, you can get a term policy for:

 |30 years||20–55 (non–smoker), 20–50 (smoker)|

-Banner Life doesn’t offer a traditional no medical exam term policy and their full underwriting process can take several weeks.
-However, their APPcelerate program offers the opportunity to get term coverage within one business day if you pass a health interview, are a non-smoker, and don’t live in certain regions (it’s not available in Connecticut, Hawaii or Alaska).
-Essentially, if you complete an application and phone interview with no issues, you can qualify for coverage within a few hours without a medical exam.
-This option is available for:
+Banner Life doesn’t offer a traditional no-medical exam term life insurance policy and their full underwriting process can take several weeks.
+However, they do offer an accelerated underwriting program to certain customers, which is the same price and coverage as their standard policy.
+There's no defined set of health criteria to qualify, but generally healthier people are more likely to qualify.
+Essentially, if you complete an application and phone interview with no issues, you may qualify for coverage within a few hours without a medical exam or blood test.

 In addition, if you’re undecided between term and permanent coverage, any of Banner’s term policies can be converted to a universal policy so long as you’re below age 70.

 Banner Life's universal life insurance policy is called Life Step UL, and is available if you’re between the ages of 20 and 85.
 It's more expensive than competing policies from other life insurance companies, but offers a guaranteed interest rate of 2% — which is typical for this type of policy.